British woman dies in avalanche in French Alps

 - Published

-A British woman has died after getting caught in an avalanche while hiking with two other people in the French Alps, rescue services have said.
+A British woman, 45, has died after getting caught in an avalanche while hiking with two other people in the French Alps, rescue services have said.

 The accident happened on Saturday on the Argentière Glacier, one of Mont Blanc's biggest glaciers.